stockphrase/no-silo/content/courses/writing-2/essay-1.md

 ## Special requirement

 *Do not perform any research for this essay*.
 No googling.
 No library visits.
 Don’t ask your uncle, friends, or roommate.
-Just use your head and write what you think.
+Just use your head and write what you think (it will be ok).

 ---